5 tips to keep your eyes safe!

 1. Understand Potential Eye Hazard Examples

-- Hammering, grinding, sanding, and masonry work that may produce particles
+- Hammering, grinding, sanding, and masonry work may produce particles

 - Handling chemicals may lead to splashes in the eye